adamdecaf/moov-go-client/client/docs/WireFilesApi.md

 ## UpdateWireFileByID

-> File2 UpdateWireFileByID(ctx, fileId, createFile2, optional)
+> File2 UpdateWireFileByID(ctx, fileID, createFile2, optional)
 Updates the specified FEDWire Message by setting the values of the parameters passed.
 Any parameters not provided will be left unchanged.

 ### Required Parameters